Aircraft in fiction: F/A-18E/F Super Hornet

 The aircraft appears in the 2000 video game F/A-18, part of Jane's Combat Simulations series.

 The two-seater F/A-18F Super Hornet was featured in the 2001 film Behind Enemy Lines, directed by John Moore and starring Owen Wilson and Gene Hackman.
 The plot begins with a Super Hornet being shot down over Bosnia.

 In the 2013 Disney animated film Planes, the characters Bravo and Echo are based on the F/A-18E Super Hornet.

-F/A-18E and -F Super Hornets appear in the 2022 film Top Gun: Maverick.
+Both the F/A-18E and -F Super Hornets star in the 2022 film Top Gun: Maverick with most of the inflight scenes also filmed on U.S Navy F/A-18F's.